Blog

 Between front legsRolling over, seeking more interaction

-Belly Rubs and Hind Leg Tickles
+Belly Rubs and Leg Tickles

 read.. impress your lab with something new